dreamportdev/Osdev-Notes/09_Loading_Elf/02_Loading_And_Running.md

 In the previous chapter we looked at the details of loading program headers, but we glossed over a lot of the high level details of loading a program.
 Assuming we want to start running a new program (we're ignoring `fork()` and `exec()` for the moment), we'll need to do a few things.
 Most of this was covered in previous chapters, and now it's a matter of putting it all together.

 - First a copy of the ELF file to be loaded is needed.
 The recommended way is to load a file via the VFS, but it could be a bootloader module or even embedded into the kernel.
 - Then once the ELF is loaded, we need verify that its header is correct.
-Also check the architecture (machine type) matches the current machine, and that the bit-ness is correct (dont try to run a 32-bit program if you dont support it!).
+Also check the architecture (machine type) matches the current machine, and that the bit-ness is correct (don't try to run a 32-bit program if you don't support it!).
 - Find all the program headers with the type `PT_LOAD`, we'll need those in a moment.
 - Create a new address space for the program to live in.
 This usually involves creating a new process with a new VMM instance, but the specifics will vary depending on your design.
 Don't forget to keep the kernel mappings in the higher half!
 - Copy the loadable program headers into this new address space.
 Take care when writing this code, as the program headers may not be page-aligned:.
 Don't forget to zero the extra bytes between `memsz` and `filesz`.